 It’s bikini season again, and this year the trend to be thin is more pronounced than ever.

-The newsstands are displaying magazines on the cover of which almost every issue has a thin, gorgeous swimsuit model.
+The newsstands are displaying magazines, and almost every issue has a thin, gorgeous swimsuit model on the cover.
 Your television is showing more and more unhealthily thin actresses.
-Bones are jutting out and implants are taking the place of real breasts.
-Most of these supermodels and actresses are so unnaturally thin that they risk infertility, osteoporosis and, ultimately, kidney damage, the result of unhealthy diets.
+Bones are jutting out, and implants are taking the place of real breasts.
+Most of these supermodels and actresses are so unnaturally thin that they risk infertility, osteoporosis, and kidney damage: all the result of unhealthy diets.

 What most people don’t realize is that every image of a model or actress in a fashion or beauty magazine has been touched-up, using the latest computer technology to remove ‘flaws’ like bulges, pimples and stretch marks.
 Elizabeth Hurley even admitted that her breasts were electronically enlarged for the cover of Cosmopolitan magazine.